peppermint100/algorithm/sql/BinarySearchTree1/readme.md

 select N,
     if(P is null, 'Root',
        if (
-           N in (select distinct p from bst) ,'Inner','Leaf')) from bst order by n
+           N in (select distinct P from bst) ,'Inner','Leaf')) from bst order by N
 ```